 Americans Are Killed or Injured by Gas Pipeline Explosions And Other Incidents With Alarming Regularity

-Over the last decade (2010-2019), the United States suffered 1,411 significant gas incidents along gas distribution and transmission systems – roughly one every three days – resulting in 109 fatalities, 606 serious injuries, and more than $3.5 billion in property damage, according to data from the Pipeline and Hazardous Materials and Safety Administration.
+Since 2010, the United States has suffered more than 1,700 significant gas incidents along gas distribution and transmission systems – roughly one every three days – resulting in more than 120 fatalities, 670 serious injuries, and more than $4 billion in property damage, according to data from the Pipeline and Hazardous Materials and Safety Administration.

 Official Data Excludes Fatal Accidents and Near-Misses Behind the Meter

-Accidents that occur behind the gas meter [also commonly referred to as occurring on ‘customer-owned’ equipment] are not typically reported to PHMSA.
+Accidents that occur behind the gas meter (commonly described as occurring on "customer-owned" equipment) are not typically reported to PHMSA.

-The same is true for the majority of gas gathering lines, which are also deemed non-jurisdictional to PHMSA.
 Details surrounding these events therefore are not included in PHMSA’s serious and significant incident data sets, nor are they comprehensively recorded by any other federal agency or institution.
-These exclusions obscure the actual frequency, danger, and human toll of gas infrastructure.
+These exclusions obscure the actual frequency, danger, and human toll of gas incidents.

 Accidents are Unavoidable if Leaks are Unavoidable

-The occurrence of accidents may be somewhat unsurprising given the sheer prevalence of leaks in the gas delivery system.
+The occurrence of accidents is unsurprising given the sheer prevalence of leaks in the gas delivery system.

-According to PHMSA annual report data, gas utilities around the nation repaired 548,077 leaks in 2019 (from both gas city mains and service pipelines), of which 215,234 were considered hazardous.
-Another 129,478 leaks were known but not yet repaired.
-The PHMSA data also shows that over the last fifteen years, the rate of hazardous leaks being repaired has actually increased.
+According to PHMSA annual report data, gas utilities around the nation repaired 516,482 leaks in 2021 (from both gas city mains and service pipelines), of which 198,332 were considered hazardous.
+Another 130,677 leaks were known but not yet repaired.
+The PHMSA data also shows that the rate of hazardous leaks requiring immediate repair has increased since 2010.

 Gas Production And Use Causes Unhealthy Air